-Michael A. Sheehan, a former top counterterrorism official for the State Department, the Pentagon and New York City who spent decades fighting against al-Qaeda and other jihadists, passed away on Monday, July 30, after many years of battling multiple myeloma.
+Michael A. Sheehan, a former top counterterrorism official for the State Department, the Pentagon and New York City who spent decades fighting against al-Qaeda and other jihadists, passed away in 2018, after many years of battling multiple myeloma.

 While only 63 years old, as CNN’s National Security Analyst Peter Bergen wrote, “it's hard to think of a public servant who fought the war against al Qaeda and other jihadist groups for longer and with greater tenacity than Sheehan.”

 “At a time when our public life is full of acrimony and there is scant discussion of the common good and the merits of service, the life of Michael Sheehan reminds us of these virtues.”

 We lost a great American this week.
 Sad to report that AMB Michael Sheehan, CTC’s former Distinguished Chair, passed away on Monday.
 Sheehan’s impact on the counterterrorism field & the growth and development of CTC has been nothing short of profound. pic.twitter.com/BiCxnBqIWM— CTC at West Point (@CTCWP) August 1, 2018

 It was just months before 9/11 when Sheehan questioned what it would take for the US government to take action against al-Qaeda and whether it would be an attack on the Pentagon that would finally force its hand.

 “What’s it going to take to get them to hit al-Qaeda?” he reportedly asked, regarding the Taliban’s shielding of Osama Bin Laden in 2000.